RedisMPX/go-mpx/README.md

 - [YouTube VOD archive](https://www.youtube.com/user/Kappaloris/videos)

 ## Status
-Main functionality completed, needs testing.
-In the future I'll write a fuzzer to test for all the possible concurrency combinations.
+Main functionality completed.
+No unit tests have been written as the real source of complexity is how goroutines and concurrency mix with network I/O etc.
+So instead of wasting effort mostly useless unit tests, I aim to write a fuzzer for that purpose.

 ## Features
 - Simple channel subscriptions